jareware/docker-volume-backup/README.md

   - /var/run/docker.sock:/var/run/docker.sock:ro
   - /home/pi/backups:/archive
 ```
-The default rotation scheme preserves seven daily, four weekly, twelve monthly, and every yearly backups.
-For more information on customizing the rotation scheme, we refer to the [`docker-rotate-backups` documentation](https://github.com/jan-brinkmann/docker-rotate-backups#how-to-customize).

 ### Rotation for backups tranferred via SCP

-You are also enabled to run `docker-rotate-backups` on remote directories.
-To do so, the command inside `POST_BACKUP_COMMAND` has to include all necessary information in order to access the remote host by means of SSH.
-Remember, if you transfer your backups by means of SCP, all these information in `SSH_USER`, `SSH_HOST`, `SSH_ARCHIVE`, and the SSH public key are already there.
+Here, let `/home/pi/backups` be the backup diretory on a remote host.
+To run `docker-rotate-backups` on that directory, the command within `POST_BACKUP_COMMAND` has to include all necessary information in order to access the remote host by means of SSH.
+Remember, if you transfer your [backups by means of SCP](#backing-up-to-remote-host-by-means-of-scp), all the information in `SSH_USER`, `SSH_HOST`, `SSH_ARCHIVE`, and the SSH public key are already there.
 ```
 environment:
   SCP_HOST: 192.168.0.42